By Paul Binsfeld, president and founder of Company Nurse LLC and Cherri Lindquist, BSN, RN, CCM, clinical nurse manager of Company Nurse LLC

 When the time comes to bring your employees back to the workplace, you can utilize a screening process to make sure employees with COVID-19-related symptoms stay home.

-At Company Nurse, we’ve developed a COVID-19 Digital Screening and Triage Guidance solution for COVID-19 symptoms and exposures, ensuring you maintain a healthy work environment, protecting your employees’ safety and your organization from potential litigation.
+At Company Nurse, we’ve developed a COVID-19 Digital Screening and Triage Guidance solution for COVID-19 symptoms and exposures, to help you maintain a healthy work environment, protecting your employees’ safety and your organization from potential litigation.

 With the tool, you can automatically screen employees before they return to the workplace with the most up-to-date CDC guidelines, so you can be sure that they are healthy and ready to be back in the workplace.